bananaml/fructose/README.md

 Fructose is a python package to create a dependable, strongly-typed interface around an LLM call.

-It's lightweight syntactic sugar.

 Just slap the `@ai()` decorator on a type-annotated function and call it as you would a function.
+It's lightweight, syntactic sugar.

 ``` python
 from fructose import Fructose